Tbrennan6/IcelandicNow/docs/03_introduction-to-icelandic/01_introduction-to-inflection.md

 While mastering Icelandic inflection can seem daunting, with time and practice, it will become as natural and effortless as it is in English.

+**Now I know:**
+- inflection refers to words changing their endings
+- English does not have as much inflection as Icelandic does
+- inflection is important because it provides additional information